Chris-McGonigle/island-flowers/README.md

 ## Marketing

-The clients employs a number of marketing strategies to try and drive business leads.
+The client employs a number of marketing strategies to try and drive business leads.
 Due to the rural location of the business, word of mouth is a very important tool, but cannot be quantified, so a number of measurable activites is required which will in turn assist in showing the most effective strategies that convert into actual sales.

 The website will build on existing social media channels.
 A facebook page was set up for the client, but as the client already has an existing facebook presence, the page was then deleted to ensure it did not interfere with the clients existing business, or be suspected as a cloned account.